ben-razor/aqua-explore/demo/docs/playground-plan-v2.md

 ## Client Side Aqua compilation

-**This feature would need a little work on the Fluence side:**
+**This feature is fundamental to the viability of the application and would need a little work on the Fluence side:**

 A target will need adding to the Aqua compiler build script to allow the JS target to be imported as a library.
 The library would export a compileAqua method taking the current CLI params as input and returning the compiled JS/TS/AIR.

+If this can be implemented it will vastly speed up the compilation time and allow other creative uses of the compiler.

+If not implemented and a compilation server continues to be used, the number of concurrent users will be severely limited.

+An alternative solution is to distribute the client and server in a container but then the easy accessibilty of the web version is lost.

-I couldn't see how to do it myself without spending a lot of time learning the Scala language and build tools.
+I couldn't see how to do this myself without spending a lot of time learning the Scala language and build tools.

-If this is implemented it will vastly speed up the compilation time and allow other creative uses of the compiler.

 ## Summary